SeriousSneak/PowerShell/README.md

 # PowerShell
-Location for all of my PowerShell Scripts
+Location for all of my Public PowerShell Scripts